poojaagr21/AWS-eks-terraform-ha-web-app/workflow.md

 1. Project Setup
-Goal: Show how to make a highly available web app by deploying to both AWS and (eventually) GCP.
+Goal: Show how to make a highly available web app by deploying to both AWS
-Why: Demonstrates multi-cloud skills and failover resilience.
 2. Repository Organization
 Cleaned up .gitignore to ignore files that don’t belong in version control (like Terraform caches).
 3. AWS Infrastructure as Code (Terraform)